diwakarthakur464/playwright_Project/README.md

 ## Notes
 - The framework launches the browser in visible mode (non-headless).
-- Allure reporting has been removed from this project.

 ## Project Structure
 - `src/test/java` — step definitions, hooks, page objects, and runner